SofiaGracia/foodtech_scraper/README.md

 cd docker
 docker-compose up -d
 ```
-This will create a foodtech database at 127.0.0.1:3307
+This will create a foodtech database at 127.0.0.1:3307.
-User: fooduser
+User: fooduser.
 Password: password123

 ### 3️⃣ Backend (Flask)